-The following resources are available to MEL, MASc & PhD students (MEng students are eligible for Teaching Assistantships only):
+The following resources are available to MASc & PhD students (MEng students are eligible for Teaching Assistantships only):

 Eligibility: all students

 The Graduate Support Initiative is a system for funding graduate students through entrance scholarships, multi-year funding packages, tuition awards and scholarship top-ups.
 GSI funding cannot be used as payment for employment; nor will it replace funding for TA-ships.
 Funding for the GSI will be phased in as the PhD Tuition Fee Award is phased out over the next several years.

 The Faculty of Graduate Studies allocates GSI funds to the disciplinary Faculties, which in turn distribute those funds amongst their graduate programs.
 The GSI funding received by the Faculty of Applied Science is currently allocated in its entirety to the graduate programs.
 Graduate programs establish and publish criteria by which the GSI funding will be distributed amongst their graduate students.
 Students should refer questions regarding funding criteria and amounts to their graduate program office.

 Eligibility: all PhD students, selection based on academic excellence, upon the recommendation of the graduate program, automatic for Tri-Council holders for the balance of 4 years not covered by their scholarship

 Four Year Doctoral Fellowship awards are worth up to $16,000 plus tuition for up to four years.